shariq1989/cookbook/content/recipe/Channa_Masala.md

 8. Sprinkle the masala lightly with kalonji seeds and cover with lid slightly ajar.
 Reduce the heat to maintain a gentle bubbling.
 Cook, stirring occasionally until liquid has reduced into a thick stew, about 12-15 minutes.
 9. Taste with salt, if needed, and garnish with cilantro.
 Serve with long-grain basmati rice or naan.

-#### THE STORY BEHIND THE MEAL
+#### ABOUT THE MEAL

 Chana masala, also called Chole is a bright and flavorful dish.
-It also happens to be one of the most popular North Indian and Pakistani vegetarian dishes, which is where Shariq's family originates.
+It also happens to be one of the most popular vegetarian dishes in Northern India and Pakistan, which is also where Shariq's family originates.
 It’s a simple, healthy meal to make that caters to vegetarians, vegans, and those who are gluten-free.

 Before meeting Shariq, I had no experience with eating or making Desi food.
 If you asked me the difference between an Indian or a Thai Curry I couldn't have told you.
 Now, I am incredibly honored to be able to study Desi cooking under my mother-in-law.
 She cooks off-script so I have to carefully observe her as she buzzes through the kitchen or I  miss it all.
 I am amazed by her ability to build flavor and create masterpiece after masterpiece.
 This recipe is inspired by her cooking, though I am sure hers would be even tastier.
+Tressa